Law and Practice with Foundation Year BA (Hons)

 Assessment

-During your degree methods vary and include, practical class and project performance, written practical reports, project thesis, oral presentations, tutorial tasks and assessments which take place at the end of each six-week block.
-This course will be assessed using a variety of methods which will vary depending upon the degree selected or the module.
+During your degree methods vary and include, practical class and project performance, written practical reports, project thesis, oral presentations, tutorial tasks and assessments.

 Course breakdown: